How to talk to your parent's doctor when your parent is in the room

 Start by letting your parent tell the doctor what's going on.
 Your parent might cover everything that matters and you won't need to add anything.
 Your parent might mention something you didn't expect them to remember.
 Give them that space.
 Sit slightly back from where your parent is sitting.
 Let the doctor look at your parent.
 Let your parent be the one answering the initial questions.

 As your parent is talking, listen for gaps.
 Is your parent forgetting to mention the confusion that happens at night?
 Is your parent saying the pain is mild when you know they've been taking more medication than they should?
 Is your parent forgetting the falls?
-When you hear a significant gap, you can gently add information.
+When you hear a significant gap, gently add information.
 You might say something like, "I also noticed that your pain has been worse at night.
 Is that something we should mention?"
 You're not correcting your parent.
 You're adding information that your parent maybe didn't remember to mention.

-If your parent is minimizing a symptom, you might approach it differently.
+If your parent is minimizing a symptom, approach it differently.
 Instead of saying, "That's not true, you've been confused every night," you might say to the doctor, "I've noticed confusion in the evenings.
 What could cause that?"
 You're shifting the conversation to the symptom rather than contradicting your parent.
 You're asking the doctor about it rather than making it sound like you're arguing with your parent.

 The key is that you're adding information, not taking over.
 You're pointing out things your parent might have forgotten, not things your parent deliberately chose not to mention.
 If your parent is deliberately minimizing something because they don't want to hear the bad news, that's a different conversation to have with your parent alone, after the appointment.